What are they?

 Big manufacturers are constantly bringing out new ‘improved’ products, which are basically petroleum-based detergents whose ingredients are often toxic, non-renewable, and take a long time to biodegrade.
 You don’t need such a range of products; you can buy green brands based on vegetable oils, or you can make your own cleaners from a few basic ingredients:

-Baking soda: dissolves dirt and grease in water; abrasive, so good for surfaces; neutralises acids and bases, so removes odours too.
+Baking soda: dissolves dirt and grease in water; abrasive, so good for surfaces; neutralises acids and removes odours too.

 Washing soda: can only just be called non-toxic because of its high pH; use for very very stubborn stains (eg engine oil).

 White (distilled) vinegar and lemon juice: nature’s acidic grease cutters.

 Hydrogen peroxide: (3% conc. from chemists) a natural disinfectant produced by the human body and by the action of sunlight on water.

 Borax: mineral (sodium, boron, oxygen and water), formed when salt lakes evaporate. very low toxicity, yet an effecitive fungicide and anti-bacterial cleaning and bleaching agent.

 Cream of tartar: a natural leftover when grape juice is fermented into wine.